 The type of grass that you have in your yard plays a big part in how often this process needs to take place because the best time for it is as the grass peaks in growth.
 In the North, early fall is the best time for fertilizing.
 In southern states, you can fertilize your lawn in late spring or early summer.

 Don’t Mow the Grass on a Low Setting

 Mowing your lawn is not a bad thing in and of itself, but you want to avoid a routine schedule for mowing your grass.
-As an Architect Company in Broken Arrow, we recommend that you take some time to observe your grass and what state it’s in.
+We recommend that you take some time to observe your grass and what state it’s in.

 How fast is it growing?
 What season are you in?
 These questions will help you know when the proper time has come for you to mow, and you will most certainly see results.

 Another thing to think of is how high you are cutting your grass.
 The height you should mow for a lawn that is established is very important during warmer months.
 When the weather is warm, you want to make sure the grass height is taller so that the grassroots are shaded.

 This will protect the grassroots and encourages deeper growth of the roots.
 As the temperature starts to cool down, little by little, start lowering the blades of the mower to average mowing heights.
 In the fall, your grass will stop growing, so that’s when you should refrain from mowing your lawn at all.